 Setting up your computers

 You will see a list of your campaigns.
-Click on one of the campaigns to see its agents (phoners) in the bottom area of the screen.
+Click on one of the campaign rows (not on the campaign name) to see its agents (phoners) in the bottom area of the screen.

 AO / AR - agents online and agents ready - this tells you how many agents are currently logged in to this campaign, and how many of them are ready to take a call right now.